Andres6936/Classify.Images/Readme.md

 ### Deleting webp repeat with hash function

+After the process of downloading of the images by the scrapper, it is convenient to eliminate the images that are repeated, leaving only one imagen and eliminating the remaining repeated images, for this process the hashes of the images download are calculated and nay hash with more than one coincidence is eliminated until leaving only one image, avoiding repetition.

 ### Using SQLite for save information in intermediate process

 ### How to Start